-You will receive general anesthesia right before your surgery.
+You will receive general anesthesia before your surgery.
 This will make you asleep and unable to feel pain.

 During the surgery:

-Total abdominal colectomy is usually safe.
+Total abdominal colectomy is most often safe.
 Your risk depends on your general overall health.
-Ask your doctor about these possible complications:
+Ask your health care provider about these possible complications: